Trump loves to declare victory even if he didn’t win. Election night may be the same.

 Of course, the most damning false victory he’s declared has been the one against the coronavirus.
 On election eve, more than 230,000 people in the United States will have died from COVID-19.
 Approximately 9 million people have been infected and cases are surging in dozens of states.
 From the beginning, Trump downplayed the threat of the virus and his administration’s pandemic response (or lack thereof) has been riddled with misinformation and denial.

 But the president keeps insisting we’re almost out of the woods, victorious over a deadly pandemic.
 “We’re rounding the corner,” he’s repeated over and over again since August.
 He’s promised a vaccine would be ready before the election and when the United States hit 200,000 deaths Trump insisted few were affected by it.
 He was hospitalized less than two weeks later.
-Then he turned his discharge into yet another personal triumph, claiming he was immune in a video posted to twitter.
+Then he turned his discharge into yet another personal triumph, claiming he was immune in a video posted to Twitter.

 “We’re going back to work.
 We’re going to be out front, As your leader, I had to do that.
 I knew there’s danger to it, but I had to do it,” he rambled.
 “I stood out front.
 I led.
 Nobody that’s a leader would not do what I did.
 And I know there’s a risk, there’s a danger, but that’s OK.
 And now I’m better and maybe I’m immune, I don’t know.
 But don’t let it dominate your lives.”